Search for Axion dark matter with the QUAX-LNF tunable haloscope

 After the cool-down, the following procedure is used for calibrating and taking data at each frequency step, starting from the first measured value of 8.8317690~GHz. \begin{itemize} \item The cavity frequency is set moving the ANR240 motor step by step while monitoring the $S_{51}$ from the VNA.
 Each time the frequency is increased by one cavity bandwidth, about 260~kHz, with respect to the previous data taking. \item The waveforms of the scattering parameters $S_{51}$, $S_{53}$ and $S_{13}$, named according to the line numbering in Fig.~\ref{fig:RFdiagram}, are collected with the VNA, to perform the calibration. \item The raw data acquisition is started, lasting about 3600 s. \end{itemize}

 The data acquisition consists in recording the power coming from the output line L5.
-During data acquisition, the switch CR7 is closed on line L2 to avoid noise leakage through the under coupled port, the switch RT1 is closed on the line L1 and the switch RT2 on a 50 ohm termination (not shown in Fig.~\ref{fig:RFdiagram}).
-Finally, the switch S1 is closed toward the down conversion and acquisition electronics.
+During data acquisition, the switch CR7 is closed on line L2 to avoid noise leakage through the under coupled port, the switch RT1 is closed on the line L1 and the switch RT2 is closed on the switch RT3 which, in turn, is closed on a 50 ohm termination (not shown in Fig.~\ref{fig:RFdiagram}).
+Finally, the splitter S1 allows to redirect the signal to the downconversion and acquisition electronics.
 Here, with an I--Q mixer we convert the frequency to the baseband, and the I and Q quadratures are amplified by low-noise voltage amplifiers ($\times 10^3$ factor, 10~MHz bandwidth) before being digitized by a 16-bit ADC board, which has a 2~MHz bandwidth and sampling of 2~MS/s.
 In each sub-run, the I and Q signals are acquired for 4 seconds and saved to file.